ServError/IL2-Mission-Planner/README.md

 Unlike the abandoned il2missionplanner.com project, this fork aims to make optional the dependency on the Streaming and API servers (the latter of which only loses automatic JSON fetch functionality) and generally streamline installation for Github Pages and locally hosted setups based on my own working configuration.
 Streaming (AKA live plan sharing) can optionally be enabled but requires the use of redis and webdis as a backend.

+## New in 3.0

+Setup has been simplified and relies entirely on npm now.
+The project has moved towards ES module standards in part to prepare for Leaflet 2.0.
+Depedencies have been updated and cleaned up and Leaflet is now 1.9.4.

 ## Issues and Enhancements

 If you'd like to report a bug or request an enhancement, please [open an issue](https://github.com/ServError/il2missionplanner.com/issues).